ronhouse/formily-mvp/replit.md

 - ✅ Updated schema: image_url, model_type, engraving_text fields
 - ✅ Enhanced error handling and console logging for order API

 The application now stores orders directly in Supabase with proper field mapping and comprehensive logging.
+Successfully switched from PostgreSQL to Supabase for production data storage with complete field validation and error handling.